3 Genius Tips for the Perfect Bariatric Thanksgiving!

 - Rub the turkey with olive oil and sprinkle with Bell's Poultry Seasoning and sea salt on all sides - place on top of the herb apple vegetable layer.
 The vegetables act as a rack.

-- Roast in preheated 350° oven until inner temperature has reached 165 on an instant read thermometer as discussed in tip 1.
+- Roast in preheated 350° oven until inner temperature has reached 165 degrees on an instant read thermometer as discussed in tip 1.

 - Remove to a large platter.